 He was always a practical man.
 His work was always practical.

-War still unleashes horror on peaceful people and refugees still flee those terrors.
+War, plague and diseases still unleash horrors on peaceful people and refugees still flee those terrors.
 Authority abandons those it should protect and democracy no longer functions for all.

 Power has moved out of the hands of democracy, from the state to private companies.
 Examples of failure abound, from banks to pension funds, from Grenfell Tower to New Orleans, from Syria to Myanmar.
 Disaster tangles those who feel neglected and overlooked, their voices never heard.